 The bandit dubbed Jack the Stripper by the city police pretty much had the same modus operandi every time.

-Take, for example, the crime that he committed on the evening of February 21st of 1960.
-That was a Sunday, if you are curious.
+Take, for example, the crime that he committed on the evening of February 21, 1960.
+That was a Sunday if you are curious.

 If you were in her position, what would you do?
 Scream?
 Run for your life?
 Not Ms. Cantu.
 She simply said “Oh, no, not again”, to which the bandit replied “Yes, mam.
 Just like before.”